 Protect Yourself with the Right Tool

-Whether you choose spray or gel, the most important thing is to carry it, practice with it, and be prepared.
-These tools are meant to give you time to escape, call for help, or get to safety.
+Whether you choose pepper spray or pepper gel, the most important thing is that you carry it, practice with it, and understand how it works before you ever need it.
+These tools are made to help you create distance, escape danger, and get to safety.
+They are not magic, but they can give you a real advantage when seconds matter.